 A trust is a fiduciary arrangement that allows a third party, or trustee, to hold assets on behalf of a beneficiary or beneficiaries.
 Trusts can be arranged in many ways to specify exactly how and when the assets need to pass to the beneficiaries.
 Because trusts usually avoid probate, your beneficiaries may gain access to those assets more quickly than they might to assets that are transferred using a will.
 Assets in a trust may also be able to pass outside of probate, saving time, court fees, and potentially reducing estate taxes, too.
 For more information about different kinds of trusts, please see the article What is a Trust?
 Illinois Trusts Explained.

-While it is possible to reform a trust for various reasons, trustees and beneficiaries do not have the power to change an irrevocable trust simply because he or she wanted to.
+While it is possible to reform a trust for various reasons, trustees and beneficiaries do not have the power to change an irrevocable trust simply because they want to.
 There are several reasons why one would consider a trust reformation.
 For example, maybe two of the beneficiaries are a settlor’s daughter and her husband, but now several years later, the two get a divorce.
 Perhaps one of the trustees died, and the trust didn’t provide a way to choose a successor trustee.
 Trust reformations are great for protecting or enhancing trust assets, providing more flexibility on investment of assets, changing the distribution scheme set out in the trust instrument or avoiding potential litigation because the terms of the trust are too vague.

 In order to modify an irrevocable trust, one would typically initiate a court procedure to request approval of the change or modification.
 There are three kinds of trust reformation: